vtereso/HackerRankProblems/README.md

 # HackerRankProblems

-Repository that contains solutions to a few of the hackerrank problems/problems I have come across
+Repository that contains solutions to a a few hackerrank or hackerrank-like problems